jeffcatania/react-demo/README.md

 * Style the app to look similar to the demo video
 * Add loading states for all the async actions a user can perform (fetching reports, creating a report, deleting a report, etc)

-All of the bullet points above are optional.
-Don't feel obligated to complete anything that's taking up an inordinate amount of time.
+All of the bullet points above are **_optional_**.
+Don't feel obligated to complete anything that's taking up too much time.
 This exercise is not meant to consume your weekend, but do complete as much as you can.

 ## Wrapping Up